VikParuchuri/boston-python-ml/index.md

 ## Overall Implementation

-* Through edx-ora (https://github.com/edx/edx-ora), implemented a combination of peer assessment, self assessment, instructor assessment, and AI assessment.
+* Through edx-ora (https://github.com/edx/edx-ora), implement a combination of peer assessment, self assessment, instructor assessment, and AI assessment.
 * edx-ora is currently being used to grade student free-text responses on the edX platform.
-* Currently in alpha, and development is ongoing.
+* In alpha, and development is ongoing.
 * Although the focus of this talk is AI assessment, highly encourage looking at edX-ora if you are interested.

 --- .class #id